ariga/atlas/doc/website/blog/2022-12-20-wilco-atlas-quest.md

 One of my favorite things about software engineering, is that it's a career of continuous learning.
 Every new project or challenge presents us with an opportunity to increase our knowledge and improve our skills.
 Different people learn in different ways, but for me, one of the most effective ways to learn something new has always been by doing.
-Sure, reading books, watching video and immersing myself in technical documentation is foundational, but I only feel like I really understand something is after I've applied it in some practical way.
+Sure, reading books, watching videos and immersing myself in technical documentation is foundational, but I only feel like I really understand something is after I've applied it in some practical way.

 This is why I'm excited to announce that we've partnered with [Wilco](https://trywilco.com/) to create a new